-Specialty Contact Lens Center at Sight Improvement Center, Providing Scleral Lenses for Patients From New York City, New York
+The Practice Name Scleral Lens and Keratoconus Center, Providing Scleral Lenses for Patients From New York

 Scleral lenses are traditionally used for patients with keratoconus and vision correction after eye surgery, but today, eye doctors utilize modern scleral lenses to treat many other eye conditions and disorders.
 Many of Dr. Hollander‘s patients who were previously unable to wear contact lenses or struggled with prescription eyeglasses can now experience comfortable, superior vision through scleral lenses.

 What Are Scleral Lenses?